August in the Garden

 Look over your house plants to check for spider mites, scale and thrips during these warmer months.
 I put my plants in the shower and wash them thoroughly to clean off the leaves, and let water flush out the salts in the pot.
 If you do have an infestation of pests, wash your plants with Safer Insecticidal Soap.

-Keep an eye out for tomato hornworms and caterpillars on your roses.
+Although I haven’t seen any on my plants yet, keep an eye out for tomato hornworms and caterpillars on your roses.
 These can both eat voraciously.
 The hornworms can take down a tomato plant in a day or two when they are on a roll.
 Caterpillars on the roses won’t kill them, but your bushes will look awful.
 Keep BT (Bacillus Thuringensus) or Spinosad handy for spraying at the first sign.
 You can be proactive and spray ahead, but I tend to wait so I don’t harm other beneficials in the garden unless I absolutely have to.

 With the heat, some plants, particularly the tropicals, will be more susceptible to whitefly.
 Hibiscus suffers badly and if you let it get out of hand, you will lose the battle!
 Wash off plants, don’t forget underneath, to stay ahead of the problem.
 The plants will love a shower, too.